 The intuition for this asymmetry comes from the examples in Figures 3 and 4.
-"Oil and ga's" is an approximately universal input, so that the downstream elasticity of substitution (in consumption) σ is less relevant and the upstream elasticity of substitution (in production)

-θ is more relevant.
-Since $\theta \ll \sigma$ in our calibration, this means that output is more nonlinear in shocks to "oil and gas" than in shocks to "retail trade".
-Furthermore, "oil and gas" have a relatively low share of intermediate input usage.
-As a result, in response to a negative shock, resources cannot be reallocated to boost the production of oil and gas.
+Oil and gas are approximately universal inputs, so that the downstream elasticity of substitution (in consumption) σ is less relevant and the upstream elasticity of substitution (in production) θ is more relevant.
+Since $\theta \ll \sigma$ in our calibration, this means that output is more nonlinear in shocks to oil and gas than in shocks to retail trade.
+Furthermore, since oil and gas have a relatively low share of intermediate input usage, this means that, in response to a negative shock, resources cannot be reallocated to boost the production of oil and gas.
 This means that we are closer to the economy depicted in Figure 4 than the one in Figure 3, with a correspondingly lower GE elasticity of substitution between oil and gas and everything else due to the lack of reallocation.

-The strong asymmetry between the effects of positive and negative shocks is consistent with the empirical findings of Hamilton (2003) that oil price increases are much more important than oil price decreases.43
+The strong asymmetry between the effects of positive and negative shocks is consistent with the empirical findings of Hamilton (2003) that oil price increases are much more important than oil price decreases.41